paoloserra/MeerKATHI-docs/sphinx/manual/reduction/crosscal/index.rst

   with linear, linear, linear interpolation, respectively.
 * Gain calibration after bootstrapping the flux scale: applied to the fields bpcal, gcal, target with linear, nearest, linear interpolation, repsectively.

+The calibrated caibrators' visibilities can be inspected to check whether the calibration is correct.
+This is done by the :ref:`inspect_data` worker.
+A number of .PNG plots are produced, such as phase-vs-amplitude and real-vs-imaginary.

 **[missing from this page: flag on closure errors and flag statistics]**